m8dotpie/pmldl-detox.prj/README.md

 ## Acknowledgements

 Please do not blame me if anything does not work.
 I did my best to seemlessly integrate everything with each other and spent many hours on this.
-I am aiming at **flipped class**, so bad assignment mark will ruin me everything.
+I am aiming at **flipped class**, so bad assignment mark will ruin all my hard work.

 # Future references: